 #9.
 Almost all the tiny islands in the Atlantic off the coast of Granada, Nicaragua are for sale.
 Most prices range in the millions of dollars.

 #10.
 The higher elevations of the country have somewhat cooler weather than the tropical climates.

 Facts about Nicaragua’s History

-  Fact 18.
+#18.
 Violent opposition to government corruption lead to civil war in the late 1970s and the Sandinista guerrillas rose to power.
-Their support of rebels in El Salvador lead the U. S. to sponsor contra guerillas against the Sandinista through much of the 1980s.
+Their support of rebels in El Salvador lead the U. S. to sponsor contra guerrillas against the Sandinista through much of the 1980s.

 Related: 40 Interesting facts about Uruguay

-  Fact 24.
-The Nicaraguan economy is based mostly on agriculture, tourism, mining and manufacturing.
+#24.
+The Nicaraguan economy is based mostly on agriculture, tourism, mining, and manufacturing.